noonien/discord.py/docs/user/commands.md

 **kenm**: - Wisdom from Ken M.

 **kernel**: - gets a list of linux kernel versions

-**kero**: - Returns the text input the way kerouac5 would say it.

-**kerowhack**: - Returns the text input the way kerouac5 would say it.

 **keto**: &lt;user&gt; - gives food to &lt;user&gt;